Amar Bondhu Rashed

 Amar Bondhu Rashed (আমার বন্ধু রাশেদ) is a film directed by Morshedul Islam, known for making indie movies.
 Adapted from the novel of same name Amar Bondhu Rashed by Muhammad Zafar Iqbal, the story narrates the courageous actions by schoolboy Rashed, told from the perspective of his friend Ibu, during the Bangladesh Liberation war in 1971.
 The movie was released on 1 April 2011.
 The music was composed and directed by Rizvi Hasan.

 It is considered as one of the most critically acclaimed films of Bangladesh.

 Plot

-This is the story of a boy named Ibu during Bangladesh Liberation War in 1971.
+The story is from the perspective a boy named Ibu during Bangladesh Liberation War in 1971.
+The story is about his friend Rashed.
 He lives in a small town.
-The main character Rashed suddenly appears at his school.
-The name Rashed Hasan, was given to him by his teacher on his second day at school because his name 'Laddoo'is not an appropriate name and he didn'thave any other name.
+The character Rashed suddenly appears at his school.
+The name Rashed Hasan, was given to him by his teacher on his second day at school because his name real name 'Laddu' is not considered as an appropriate name and he did not have any other name.
 In 1971, when other students were not conscious about the liberation movement Rashed could understand the matters.
 Rashed started to motivate others to make them understand those matters.
 One day, Pakistani army attacks the town and Rashed observes the battle.
 He and his friends start to help the Mukti Bahini.
+In the end Ibu and his family evacuated the country, and Rashed was killed after getting caught by the Pakistani military.